owenlamont/uv-secure/README.md

 packages or packages stored in private PyPi servers.
 See roadmap below for my plans for future enhancements.

+I don't intend uv-secure to ever create virtual environments or do dependency resolution - the plan is to leave that all to uv since it does that so well and just target lock files (and potentially fully pinned and dependency resolved requirements.txt files).
+If you want a tool that does dependency resolution on requirements.txt files for first order and unpinned dependencies I recommend using [pip-audit](https://pypi.org/project/pip-audit/) instead.

 ## Disclaimer

 This tool is still in an alpha phase and although it's unlikely to lose functionality